An0nimia/DeezSpot_bot/README.md

   ![Image](https://github.com/An0nimia/DeezSpot_bot/blob/master/photos/screen_1.png)

   - Read the code comments
+  - Add your chat_id to root_ids
+  - Modify the bunker_channel variable with your channel id (the others one are optional, but suggested.
+YES you should create 3 channels :))
+  - Be sure that in the channel you have setted the bot as admin, you have setted the right permissions and you added as admin also your user bot(personal account) as admin in the channel ALSO IT WON'T WORK
   - If you don't know how to get chat id send messages to him [@JsonDumpBot](https://t.me/JsonDumpBot)

   ### .deez_settings.ini